linuxdevel/openvpn/README.md

 # Raspberry PI/Linux openvpn server in bridge mode
 A very brief instruction on how to make a bridged network over openvpn.
+Keep in mind it is good to use a static IP on your PI for this setup to work smooth, this can be achieved by either configuring it with a static address (e.g. using raspi-config) or configure your DHCP server (in your router) to reserver the IP for the PI.
 PS..
 The examples on openvpn website are missing some important steps in the bridge_start.sh script..
 Those steps are included in this version of the script.

 P/S, this works very well with ExpertSDR3 if you are into ham-radio, you dont have to use the eesdr cloud solution at all!